Estimating univariate models¶

 Estimating hazard rates using Nelson-Aalen¶

-The survival curve is a great way to summarize and visualize the lifetime data, however it is not the only way.
-If we are curious about the hazard function \(\lambda(t)\) of a population, we unfortunately cannot transform the Kaplan Meier estimate – statistics doesn’t work quite that well.
-Fortunately, there is a proper estimator of the cumulative hazard function:
+The survival curve is a great way to summarize and visualize the survival dataset, however it is not the only way.
+If we are curious about the hazard function \(h(t)\) of a population, we unfortunately cannot transform the Kaplan Meier estimate – statistics doesn’t work quite that well.
+Fortunately, there is a proper non-parametric estimator of the cumulative hazard function:

 The estimator for this quantity is called the Nelson Aalen estimator: